Madhukumar09/E-Commerce-Sales-Analysis-project/README.md

 ## 📌 Overview

-This project is an end-to-end **E-Commerce Sales Analysis Dashboard** developed using **SQL** and **Power BI**.
-It analyzes sales data to uncover business insights, monitor key performance indicators (KPIs), and support data-driven decision-making.

-SQL was used for data extraction and analysis, while Power BI was used to build an interactive dashboard with dynamic filters and visualizations.
+This project is an end-to-end E-Commerce Sales Analysis Dashboard built using SQL and Power BI.
+It analyzes sales data to identify business trends, monitor key performance indicators (KPIs), and generate actionable insights.
+SQL was used for data extraction, cleaning, and analysis, while Power BI was used to create interactive dashboards and visualizations.
 ---